 --The Traffic Type subfield is a single bit and is set to 1 for a periodic traffic pattern (e.g., isochronous TS of MSDUs or A‑MSDUs, with constant or variable sizes, that are originated at fixed rate) or set to 0 for an -aperiodic, or unspecified, traffic pattern (e.g., asynchronous TS of low-duty cycles).

 --The TSID subfield is 4 bits in length and contains a value that is a TSID.
 Note that the MSB (bit 4 in TS Info field) of the TSID subfield is always set to 1 when the TSPEC element is included within an ADDTS Response frame.
+For HE STAs, TSID subfield contains the TID associated with this TSPEC.

 -- Direction subfield specifies the direction of data carried by the TS as defined in Table 9-152 (Direction subfield encoding).